Thuku456/portfolio/README.md

 #### This is a simple project about myself
 #### By Nderitu Thuku Macharia
 ## Description
 This  myself by my name , my age .
 There is also a pictorial representation of myself.
-It describes how i have journed through my education and all the schools i have attended from chidhood
+It describes how i have journed through my education and all the schools i have attended from chidhood.
 How i got to know about Moring school my hobbies
 This website also samples some of already desighned websites that i have done before